There’s nowhere in the world quite like Edinburgh on New Year’s Eve.

 Where else can you see Vikings wielding torches, kilted men dancing beneath a 12th-century castle, and an unforgettable display of fireworks?

-Scots are a spirited bunch, and their New Year’s Eve party definitely reflects that.
+Scots are a seriously spirited bunch, and their New Year’s Eve party reflects that.
 Forget one night of celebrations – Hogmanay festivities span over the course of three days.

 Hogmanay (pronounced hog-mah-nay) is the Scots word for the final day of the year.
 Many of the country’s New Year traditions are linked to ancient Pagan rituals and Viking celebrations.

 Events on December 30th

 Location: Starts from three different points: High Street, South Bridge, and North Bridge